Support

 • Launch player on startup - Toggle this ON to make sure our APP starts when your player starts up, for example after a power outage.

 • Show top menu bar - Toggle this ON if you want the top bar to appear when moving the mouse or using the remote for your player.
 Toggle this OFF if you want a kiosk experience where users can't exit the app by clicking the exit button on the top menu bar.
-You can still access the menu with "Ctrl + o" command.
+You can still access the menu with the "Ctrl + o" command.

 • Optimize for touchscreen - Toggle this ON if you are planning on using our APP on a touchscreen.
 This setting will make small adjustments to how our APP works in conjunction with a touchscreen.